EmmetOT/LineDrawer/README.md

 This tool has a very straightforward API, you can add, remove, or adjust points at will.
 Each point has its own position, width, and colour, with the values interpolated between them.
 This is achieved using signed distances fields and a Graphics.DrawMesh call.
 It should work just fine with instancing, too.

 This could be handy for UI or simple effects!
+The shader is very straightforward so you could mess around with it to make even cooler effects, too.

 ![lineDrawer](https://user-images.githubusercontent.com/18707147/123711084-c697cb80-d867-11eb-939c-06056db5f1ff.gif)